Future Marketing specialty

 Solo SaaS operator

-Test positioning, pricing, and messaging fast and cheap
+Explore positioning, pricing, and messaging before launch

 0.62 resonance